Run More PATH Trains to World Trade Center

 If track work between Harrison and Journal Square truly prevents 10-minute service on the Newark-WTC line, the Port Authority should run additional Journal Square-WTC service to provide direct 10-minute service to WTC from Jersey City stations.

-The bottom line: Run more trains to WTC!
+The bottom line: Run more trains to the World Trade Center!